 - Urethral insert.
 Somewhat like a tampon, this disposable device can serve as a barrier to leaks during special activities.

-These fillers, such as and carbon beads and collagen, plump up the tissues where urine is released from your bladder, and help hold it in.
-This treatment is used for both urge and stress incontinence.
+Fillers such as carbon beads and collagen help by plumping up the tissues where urine is released from your bladder, and help hold it in.
+This treatment is only used for stress incontinence.
 It can be done by injection in your doctor’s office.
 The fillers can go away with time, so you might need to have it done again.

 Drugs like pseudoephedrine are sometimes used to help tone up the urethra, and can help stress incontinence.